A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 \section{Experiments}

-We conducted an experiment based on the Defects4J data~\cite{Just.2014} to get insights on the competent programmer hypothesis given our data.
+We conducted an experiment based on Defects4J data \citep{Just.2014} to get insights on the competent programmer hypothesis.
 The nature of our experiment is exploratory.
 The reason for this is that the prior work on the competent programmer hypothesis is inconclusive and does not allow for the derivation of a clear hypothesis that we could confirm.
 Instead, our goal is to provide additional evidence regarding the competent programmer hypothesis that could be confirmed by future work.
 In the following, we describe the data, mutation operators, evaluation measures, methodology of the experiments, and results.
+Our results and implementation are available online.\footnote{https://github.com/sherbold/replication-kit-chp-study}